- Location: Oklahoma

 Gain too many points and you could end up with a suspended or even revoked license.

 Your driver's license starts off with no points, known as a "clean" driving record.
 Each time you are convicted of a traffic offense, you begin to accumulate points against your record.
-If you accumulate 10 points on your license over a five year period, your license will be suspended.
+If you accumulate 10 points on your license over a 5-year period, your license will be suspended.

 - Operating a defective vehicle.